 Oyo, one of the biggest startups in India, closed a funding round of $1 billion this year led by existing backer SoftBank Vision Fund, lifting the hotel company's valuation to $5 billion.
 Other investors include Greenoaks Capital, Sequoia Capital India, Lightspeed India, Hero Enterprise and China Lodging Group.

 "Oyo is a global company, and we have already committed to invest close to $600 million in China.
-We haven't given a timeline [for it]," founder and CEO Ritesh Agarwal said at Tuesday's news conference.
+We haven't given a timeline [for it]," founder and CEO Ritesh Agarwal said at the news conference.
 "That still means we have a large balance sheet to invest across other geographies."

 "We will also continue to expand across Southeast Asia and the Middle East actively," Agarwal said, adding the company has nearly $1.1 billion on its balance sheet.
 "So far, we have seen China and India as home markets and Southeast Asia and the Middle East as key markets for expansion.
 In Japan, we have a joint venture with Yahoo Japan, with whom we will continue to expand."